 First, the device-agnostic cloud storage and collaboration.
 When we first deployed Box, we managed all of our own storage.
-Using Box for cloud storage allows us to focus on the service and not keeping infrastructure going.
+Using Box for cloud storage allows us to focus on the service and maintaining infrastructure.
 Box has a number of nice features such as mobile apps for access to files; ability to collaborate easily with anyone, on campus or off; special collaboration and sharing features, such as emailing attachments to folders, embed widgets to upload or interact with files, and more.
+The introduction of Box Drive makes using Box on the desktop a joy.

 Improvements to My Organization: